Paula Cole: 1999–2006: Amen, hiatus, and motherhood

-Cole took a hiatus to raise her daughter, Sky.
-In 1999 Cole released Amen with the newly formed Paula Cole Band.
-The album's debut single "I Believe In Love" was initially not a success but was remixed by producer Jonathan Peters into a successful dance song.
+In 1999, Cole released Amen with the newly formed Paula Cole Band.
+The album's debut single "I Believe in Love" was initially not a success but was remixed by producer Jonathan Peters into a successful dance song.
 The song "Be Somebody" was featured and performed by Paula and the band at P3 on the hit TV show Charmed in 2000.
 The album which had guest appearances by DJ Premier and long-time Cole fan Tionne Watkins featured some R&B and hip-hop influences but failed to match the success of This Fire.

+During this time Cole took a hiatus to raise her daughter.

 A fourth album was recorded with Hugh Padgham but the label refused to release it; in 2005 Cole uploaded one of the tracks, "Singing Out My Life", to her own website to get her sound heard.
 She also recorded a song called "It's My Life" during these sessions, which can be heard in Mercury automobile commercials.
 Cole also made a home recording of a song protesting President Bush and the Iraq War titled "My Hero, Mr. President!", which she posted on her website.

 2007–2013: Courage, Ithaca, and Raven

-Cole returned in June 2007 with her fourth studio album Courage, which was released on Decca Records and produced by Bobby Colomby at the Capitol Studios in Hollywood.
+Cole returned in June 2007 with her fourth studio album, Courage, which was released on Decca Records and produced by Bobby Colomby at Capitol Studios in Hollywood.

 Cole's fifth studio album, Ithaca, was released September 21, 2010.
 She wrote and co-produced all of the songs on the album.
 Cole says it "represents that inner fortitude and the journey I've been on."

-Raven is Cole's sixth studio album.
-It was funded by a Kickstarter campaign which ran from September 22 to October 29, 2012, and raised $75,258.
+Raven, Cole's sixth studio album, was funded by a Kickstarter campaign which ran from September 22 to October 29, 2012, and raised $75,258.
 The album was released on April 23, 2013, on her 675 label.
 Cole wrote the 11 songs on the album including two from early in her career, "Imaginary Man" and "Manitoba".
 Her mother had saved these songs on cassette tapes.
 Most of the album was recorded in one week at a barn in Massachusetts.
 The musicians included co-producer/drummer Ben Wittman, guitarist Kevin Barry and bassist Tony Levin.
 She has worked with Wittman and Barry since she was 19.